-- The DA monitors the AAAs and non-AAA care management entities through the electronic care management system, monthly communication with AAAs to verify compliance with performance and on site follow up through quality assurance surveys using the Provider Compliance Tool (PCT). - The State Medicaid Agency has oversight responsibility of the Financial Analysis contractor. - The oversight of the performance of SUR Contractor's FADS contract is performed by Program Integrity, under the direct supervision of the FSSA Chief Compliance Officer.
+- •The DA monitors the AAAs and non-AAA care management entities through the electronic care management system, monthly communication with AAAs to verify compliance with performance and on site follow up through quality assurance surveys using the Provider Compliance Tool and the Person-Centered Monitoring Tool (PCMT). - •The State Medicaid Agency has oversight responsibility of the Financial Analysis contractor. - •The oversight of the performance of SUR Contractor's FADS contract is performed by Program Integrity, under the direct supervision of the FSSA Chief Compliance Officer.